 What Can I Do About My INFJ Depression?

-If you are an INFJ that is suffering from depression, or if you know an INFJ that is suffering, therapy is a sound suggestion.
-As mentioned earlier, therapy is a way for an individual to have their voice heard and their concerns addressed by a licensed professional.
-In a world where you feel like you have to carry everyone’s burden, it might be nice to know that there is someone who will carry yours.
+If you are an INFJ who is dealing with depression, or if you know an INFJ who is struggling, therapy is a great place to start.
+Therapy is a way for an individual to have their voice heard and their concerns addressed by a licensed mental health professional.
+If you sometimes feel like you have to carry everyone’s burden, it might be nice to know that there is someone who will carry yours.

-In addition to this support, psychologists have a plethora of methods to help you alleviate your depression.
-They might have you keep a journal (which, as an INFJ, you probably already do), take on some new hobbies, or get in touch with old friends and family.
-They will help you manage all the stress of life, whether it stems from your friends, school, or work.
+In addition to this support, licensed mental health professionals are able to use a number of effective treatment methods to help address depression.
+For example, a therapist might ask you to keep a journal (which INFJs often find comforting), try new hobbies, or get in touch with old friends and family.
+They can help you manage the stress of life, whether it stems from loved ones, school, or work.